-- Submit application, goal statement, two letters of recommendation, and collegiate transcripts through the Graduate School's online portal by either the regular (February) application deadline or during our summer rolling admissions period. - When application is complete and has met all Graduate School admission standards, it is forwarded to the Department of Counseling for review. - Applicant's materials are independently reviewed by faculty.
+- Submit application, goal statement, two letters of recommendation, and degree-granting collegiate transcripts through the Graduate School's online portal by either the regular (February) application deadline or during our summer rolling admissions period. - When application is complete and has met all Graduate School admission standards, it is forwarded to the Department of Counseling for review. - Applicant's materials are independently reviewed by faculty.

-Stage Two - The Admissions Workshop (Typically facilitated in March):
+Stage Two - The Admissions Workshop (Typically facilitated in early March):

-- Applicants who apply by the spring deadline and who satisfy the credential screening process are invited to participate in the spring Admissions Workshop.
-This includes: - o Individual and group interviews with faculty - Writing sample - o Program overview and tour of our Digital Counselor Training Facilities - Admissions recommendations are made to the Graduate School by the counseling faculty soon after the workshop.
+- Applicants who apply by the regular spring deadline and who satisfy the credential screening process are invited to participate in the department's spring Admissions Workshop, which includes: - o Individual and small group interviews with faculty - Writing sample - \circ $\;$ Program overview and tour of our Digital Counselor Training Facilities - Admissions recommendations are made to the Graduate School by the counseling faculty soon after the workshop.